 The truth is yes, I do speak French, but you might lose me a bit when you get into the intricacies of a mussel’s digestive system.

-Questions that are easier to answer might look like:
+Questions that are easier to answer than “how long does it take to learn French” might look like:

 - How long did it take you to be conversational in French?